Sonntagberg

 Sonntagberg is a town in the district of Amstetten in Lower Austria in Austria.
-It is an important Catholic pilgrimage center.
+It is an important pilgrimage location for Catholics.
+Its basilica church is often cited as one of the most beautiful buildings in the area.

 Geography

 Sonntagberg lies in the Mostviertel in Lower Austria.
 About 29 percent of the municipality is forested.

-Sights
+Landmarks

 It has a baroque church that was, in its current form, built in 1706–1732 by Jakob Prandtauer and Joseph Munggenast.
 The ceilings were painted by Daniel Gran (1738–43).
 In 1964, Pope Paul VI gave it the title Basilica minor.

 For a short while, Sonntagberg was the location of what would then become Summerhill School.